mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 * Club membership
   * Americans still outrank almost every other nation in terms of percentage of citizens involved in clubs and organizations.
   * Throughout the 1900s, the number of membership organizations increased, but the average size shrunk.
-    * Organizations also moved focused less on meetings and more on mailing lists, where people are "members" by virtue of writing a check every year, but they don't attend any meetings.
+    * Organizations also focused less on meetings and more on mailing lists, where people are "members" by virtue of writing a check every year, but they don't attend any meetings.

 ### Machers and schmoozers